 Financial statement checklist for startups

-If you’re just getting started as a small business or startup, you will need to develop a team and processes around financial planning and analysis (FP&A), which will help to streamline the production of at least four key financial statements.
-Here’s a brief look at three other statements you will need to prepare as your business gets off the ground:
+If you’re just getting started as a small business or startup, you will need to develop a team and processes around financial planning and analysis (FP&A), which will help to streamline the production of at least four key financial reporting statements.
+Here’s a brief look at three other statements you will need to prepare as your company gets off the ground:

 Statement of cash flows